dmehra/dmehra.github.io/_posts/2017-03-19-testers-digest-7-technical-debt.md

 ---
+title: "Tester's Digest #7: Technical Debt"
-description: Our topic this week is technical debt, as a few good posts caught my eye.
+excerpt: Our topic this week is technical debt, as a few good posts caught my eye.
 ---

 TESTER'S DIGEST